Welcome to the Official Website of Holliday Water Company

 Answer: Yes.
 Go to www.xpressbillpay.com.
 Create an account, select Holliday Water Company, and enter your water-account number (without decimals).

-EPA’s Lead & Copper Rule revision requires education and work
+EPA'S Lead & Copper Rule Revision

 The EPA now requires all water companies in the U.S., whether they have lead service lines or not, to comply with certain requirements to reduce exposure to lead from pipes and plumbing.